merose/ad4a-intro-to-programming/docs/java-concepts.md

 - Characters: `char`
 - Strings of characters: `String`

-All of these are _primitive types_ except `String`, which is an _object type_.
+All of these are _primitive types_ except the _class_ `String`, which is an _object type_.
 We will talk more about the difference in the next section.

 ## Objects and methods

-We have a single variable now, `message`, which holds the value `"hello"`.
+We have a single variable now, `message`, which holds the value `"hello"`, an _instance_ of the class `String`.
 What can we do with this variable?
 Here are a few things to try:

 ```
 jshell> message.length()